Blog

 What learning in the flow of work really means

 Learning in the flow of work is about support that does not interrupt the job.
-Frederic explained that interruption looks different depending on the role.
+Frédéric explained that interruption looks different depending on the role.
 A factory worker may need to leave equipment to access training.
 A knowledge worker may need to move away from a digital tool.
 In both cases, the goal is to keep people inside their workflow.

-Anji described flow as dipping in and out of learning as needed.
+Anjali described flow as dipping in and out of learning as needed.
 It is not about pushing mandatory training.
 It is about making resources available at the right time, based on the sales process, product lifecycle, customer interactions, or operational tasks.
 She also noted the importance of integrated systems so learning shows up where people already work.

 Ashling added practical examples.
 A QR code on a machine can give workers step by step instructions.
 A short video or quick guide can help someone complete a specific task.
 These formats work because they answer a real question in the moment.